dougbutner/web-4/README.md

 The geo-social systems apt to be improved by web 4 are those which involve **people collaborating**, like government/legislation, food and water management, community projects, education, events, charities, environmental protection and more.

 Collaborative geo-social systems are always happening everywhere humans live.
-Currently, we are both realizing the vast amount of ways to live abundantly, as well as collectively deciding what direction we should be moving as a society with every idea that gains attention through every medium from legislation to social media.
-Human growth in the past few centuries has been focused on technological improvements rather than social improvements.
-[3] To harness the power of the information age for the collaboration of humans, web 4 will be used to enhance, introduce, and replace current structures that organize our societies.
+Currently, we are collectively deciding what direction we should be moving as a society, from representative governments, to social media.
+However, human growth in the past few centuries has been focused on technological improvements rather than social improvements.
+[3] To harness the power of the information age for the collaboration of humans, web 4 should be used to enhance, introduce, and replace current structures that organize our societies.

 > Web 4 proposes that systems based in time token are the most apt to create and improve existing social layers.